QuickSchools.com: Manage school applications

 The system allows users to log details of inquiries from parents or guardians and keep track of their contact details.
 Student applications can also be maintained along with grades achieved during any entrance exams.

 Student information management

 Details such as picture, subjects taken, classes attended, grades and extra-curricular activities can be tracked.
 Student grading can also be done for end of term reports and can be printed out in PDF.

 Parents' portal

 Parents can track the progress of their children on a daily basis.
 This makes it very hard if the student wants to cut, is missing an assignment, or is just plain tardy.
 The system will be sending parents e-mail notification as soon as the teacher marks a student late/absent.

 Online Master Scheduler

 QuickSchools launched their stand-alone master scheduler in 2021 named Orchestra.
-Their cloud-based master schedule builder is designed for K12 and colleges, everywhere!
-Orchestra introduces wonderful innovations to the master schedule-building exercise that saves time and makes the entire process go much more smoothly.
+Their cloud-based master schedule builder is designed for K12 and colleges.
+Orchestra introduces innovations to the master schedule-building exercise that saves time and makes the process go more smoothly.